-> When it comes to leisure batteries, charging is far simpler; not least because on most ’vans, plugging in the mains hook-up will juice up the battery without getting the spanners out.
+When it comes to your motorhome’s leisure batteries, charging is far simpler; not least because on most ’vans, plugging in the mains hook-up will juice up the battery without getting the spanners out.

-> However, if you have an older vehicle, without a multistage battery charger, a good standalone charger will charge and condition the battery.
+However, if you have an older vehicle, without a multistage battery charger, a good standalone charger will charge and condition the battery.
 Again, you will need to disconnect the battery before you connect up the charger.

 If the terminals are covered in white fluff, that is oxidation, which you will need to clean off to ensure a good connection.
 Disconnect the terminal (check the ’van handbook for specific instructions on this) and then use an old toothbrush to dust off the powdery white stuff.
 If it is a bit more persistent, a couple of squirts of a 50/50 mix of vinegar and warm water will dissolve the remnants, and a bit more brushing will have it sparkling.